Elasticsearch and Kibana¶

 cd $PUNCHPLATFORM_CONF_DIR/../external/metricbeat-*-x86_64/ ./metricbeat setup -c metricbeat.yml --dashboards

 Go back to Kibana.
 On the left-hand panel, select the Dashboard menu.
-You will see there a number of dashboards, ready to be visualised.
-Find and select the Metricbeat System Overview dashboard.
+You will see there a number of dashboards, ready to be visualized.
+Find and select the [Metricbeat System] Host Overview ECS dashboard.
 You should see something like this:

 The metricbeat dashboards let you visualise metrics of each of your computer hardware: cpu usage, disk usage, memory usage, etc. These metrics are generated by the Metricbeat.